Now, let’s take a look at

 So I hate football.

-And so now, I’m going to assumed that
+And so now, I’m going to assume that

 all women hate football.

-Or really this is an act of representation right?
+Or really this isn't an accurate representation right?

 ‘Cause there’s lot of woman